jdevfullstack-tutorials/what-is-github/README.md

 Before GitHub, software development collaboration was not that simple.
 Every proposed change would be sent to email because there was no centralized space.
-Imagine if this will be a collaboration of more than a hundred developers working at the same time.
+Imagine if this would be a collaboration of more than a hundred developers working at the same time.
+That was the flow back then.

 It was the same thing when Microsoft Word would be used for collaboration for non-tech documents.